 According to RSC director, Dr Thanapong Jinwong, there were 3,215 road accidents over the seven days, a drop of 8.56 per cent over the 3,516 road accidents recorded for Songkran 2010.
 The number of people seriously injured fell from 3,802 in 2010 “to just 3,476” in 2011, a drop of 8.57 per cent.

 Dr Thanapong said drunk driving accounted for 38.7 per cent of Songkran 2011 road accidents, with excessive speed blamed for 20.5 per cent, and 15.6 per cent due to reckless driving by motorcyclists.

-According to Dr. Thanapong up to 4,910,038 vehicles were stopped for road-side checks during the Songkran 2011 holiday days, an increase of 497,159 over Songkran 2010, with 646,837 drivers issued traffic infringement notices, including 202,956 motorbike riders detected not wearing crash helmets.
+According to Dr Thanapong up to 4,910,038 vehicles were stopped for road-side checks during the Songkran 2011 holiday days, an increase of 497,159 over Songkran 2010, with 646,837 drivers issued traffic infringement notices, while 202,956 motorbike riders were detected not wearing crash helmets.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me

 Latest posts by John Le Fevre (see all)

 - Kaavan’s great escape photo special (video & gallery) – November 30, 2020

 - A real life fairy tale: Cambodia provides sanctuary to Kaavan, the world’s loneliest elephant (video & gallery) *updated – November 30, 2020

 - Thailand’s young rice farmers boost income, slash costs with switch to organic, AWD method – May 29, 2015

 - Does Thailand’s failure to communicate mask a bigger problem? – May 25, 2015